Ruben Ayala (politician): Later life

 A park in Bloomington, California, and a street in Rialto, California, have been named for Ayala.
-A high school in Chino Hills within the Chino Valley Unified School District was established in his honor in 1990 and is called the Ruben S. Ayala High School.
+A high school in Chino Hills within the Chino Valley Unified School District was established in his honor in 1990 and is named Ruben S. Ayala High School.

 Rubén Ayala died at the Inland Christian Home in Ontario, California, on January 4, 2012, at the age of 89.
 He was survived by his three sons: Rubén Jr. ("Bud"), Maurice and Gary; three grandchildren; and two great-grandchildren.

 He was inducted into the Chino Hall of Fame on January 17, 2012.